 They are easy to handle; require minimal instruction, or explanation before use

 Types of Syringes

 Luer Lock Syringe: This type of syringe consists with leak free system the needle enable to connect to the syringe without any flaw.
-The needle is able to be attached to the syringe in a secure manner while having an additional feature of being disposable without removing the needle for a manner of eco-friend and its convenience.
+The needle is able to be attached to the syringe in a secure manner while having an additional feature of being disposable without removing the needle in a convenient and Eco-friendly manner,

 Can I use a safety syringe more than once?